 No matter what you think of Travis Kalanick, there's no debating the success of the company he built.
 Users of Uber have hailed more than a billion rides in more than 600 cities across the globe since Kalanick co-founded the San Francisco-based company in 2009.
-It was recently valued at around $60 billion.
+Uber's success has netted Kalanick a fortune that's at least $1.4 billion, after he sold about 29 percent of his shares.
+The company was most recently valued at $48 billion.

 Uber has changed the transportation industry, dragging it into the world of smartphones kicking and screaming.

 Kalanick's time as CEO of Uber was marred by controversy, including an investigation into rampant sexual harassment at the company that ended in his recent resignation.
 Still, Uber's success is the envy of the startup world.

 On March 7, Kalanick announced via Twitter that he has created a venture capital fund, 10100.

 Kalanick may have taken inspiration for his career from both of his parents.
 His father, Don, was an engineer, while his mother, Bonnie, who died in a boating accident in May, worked in retail advertising for the Los Angeles Daily News.
 His brother, Cory, is a firefighter, and he also has two half sisters, one of whom works at beauty company Rodan + Fields.